Longevity, Magazine

 Health promotion and maintenance advocates embraced Alexis Carrel's principle and gradually displaced the immortalists.
 The new resolution is to reach the same age, but fitter, more vital, healthier and more self-determined.
 If this then leads on top of that to a life extension, that is a nice side effect.
 These considerations coined the terms healthspan and lif espan.

-In this context, it is also important to know that the influence of our genetic makeup on life expectancy is relatively small.
+In this context, it is also important to know that the influence of our genetic make-up on life expectancy is relatively small.
 According to scientific studies, this accounts for a maximum of 20-30 percent.
-All the rest is determined by our behavior, attitude and environment.
-Here you can learn about the nine molecular markers of aging.
+The rest is determined by our behavior, attitude and environment.
+These have an effect on our epigenetics on our epigenetics.
+Put simply, you can think of epigenetics as a volume control.
+This means that epigenetics can turn genes up (the gene is read more strongly) or down (the gene is read less).
+In order to better understand all the molecular processes behind ageing, scientists have developed the Hallmarks of Aging defined.
+These deal with the hallmarks of ageing at a molecular and intercellular level.
+There are now 12 of these hallmarks.

 Let's take a look at where the modern longevity concept originated.